-There's one other gotcha to bear in mind when using external libraries: if the library contains a main () function, then this will be linked in preference to GHC's own main () function (eg. libf2c and libl have their own main () s).
-This is because GHC's main () comes from the HSrts library, which is normally included after all the other libraries on the linker's command line.
-To force GHC's main () to be used in preference to any other main () s from external libraries, just add the option -lHSrts before any other libraries on the command line.
+There's one other gotcha to bear in mind when using external libraries: if the library contains a main() function, then this will be linked in preference to GHC's own main() function (eg. libf2c and libl have their own main()s).
+This is because GHC's main() comes from the HSrts library, which is normally included after all the other libraries on the linker's command line.
+To force GHC's main() to be used in preference to any other main()s from external libraries, just add the option -lHSrts before any other libraries on the command line.

-- -c Omits the link step.
-This option can be used with --make to avoid the automatic linking that takes place if the program contains a Main module. - -package name If you are using a Haskell "package" (see Section 4.8), don't forget to add the relevant -package option when linking the program too: it will cause the appropriate libraries to be linked in with the program.
+-c Omits the link step.
+This option can be used with --make to avoid the automatic linking that takes place if the program contains a Main module.

+- -package name If you are using a Haskell "package" (see Section 4.8), don't forget to add the relevant -package option when linking the program too: it will cause the appropriate libraries to be linked in with the program.
 Forgetting the -package option will likely result in several pages of link errors. - -framework name On Darwin/MacOS X only, link in the framework name.
 This option corresponds to the -framework option for Apple's Linker.
 Please note that frameworks and packages are two different things frameworks don't contain any haskell code.
 Rather, they are Apple's way of packaging shared libraries.
 To link to Apple's "Carbon" API, for example, you'd use -framework Carbon. - -Ldir Where to find user-supplied libraries...
 Prepend the directory dir to the library directories path. - -framework-pathdir On Darwin/MacOS X only, prepend the directory dir to the framework directories path.
 This option corresponds to the -F option for Apple's Linker (-F already means something else for GHC). - -split-objs Tell the linker to split the single object file that would normally be generated into multiple object files, one per top-level Haskell function or type in the module.
 This only makes sense for libraries, where it means that executables linked against the library are smaller as they only link against the object files that they need.
 However, assembling all the sections separately is expensive, so this is slower than compiling normally.
 We use this feature for building GHC's libraries (warning: don't use it unless you know what you're doing!). - -static Tell the linker to avoid shared Haskell libraries, if possible.
-This is the default. - -dynamic This flag switches to shared Haskell libraries for linking.
-See Section 4.8.5 on how to create them.
+This is the default. - -dynamic This flag tells GHC to link against shared Haskell libraries.
+This flag only affects the selection of dependent libraries, not the form of the current target (see -shared).
+See Section 4.11 on how to create them.